learnwithdana/Test-PS-OE-Startup/Lecture-Materials/sample-course-markdown.md

 # Introduction to Some-Live-PS-Class

-Welcome to the Introduction to Some-Live-PS-Class class where we will teach you how to build a fort by finding pillows and blankets, arranging living room furtiture in a circle, and then covering them with blanksts
+Welcome to the Introduction to Some-Live-PS-Class class where we will teach you how to build a fort by finding pillows and blankets, arranging living room furniture in a circle, and then covering them with blanksts

 ## Part 1
 The most important part is to find pillows and blankets that won't get you in trouble.